Wisconsin January 19, 2020

 3. Charcoal Inn South - Sheboygan

-This old school diner and counter-service cooks their burgers over fiery coals and you can see - and smell - it from everyone inside.
-Cash only, it's simplicity and goodness at it's finest.
+With two locations, Charcoal Inn has a loyal following, and it's plain to see why.
+This incredible old school diner and counter-service cooks their burgers over fiery coals and you can see - and smell - it.
+Cash only, this charming eatery is simplicity and goodness at it's finest.

 Located at 1313 S 8th St, Sheboygan, WI 53081.